Positivity certificates for linear recurrences: Convergent contractions

-The first summand tends to \(L(A)\log r<\log r\), the second one to~0, so the sum is smaller than \(\log r\) for \(n\) sufficiently large, i.e., \(A_n(x)\in B_r(v).\) \end{proof}
+The first summand tends to \(L(A)\log r<\log r\), the second one to~0, so the sum is smaller than \(\log r\) for \(n\) sufficiently large, i.e., \(A(n)x\in B_r(v).\) \end{proof}

-Reduction to the positive case is achieved by the following. \begin{lemma}[Friedland] For a matrix $A\in\mathbf Q^{d\times d}$ with a simple dominant eigenvalue~$\lambda>0$, there exists \(T\in\operatorname{GL}_d(\mathbb Q)\) such that \(TAT^{-1}\) has positive right and left eigenvectors \(a,b\) for~\(\lambda\). \end{lemma} Then \(TA^mT^{-1}/\lambda^m\) tends to \(a\trsp{b}\) (by \cref{thm:Friedland}) and thus has to be positive for some finite \(m\). \begin{proof} Friedland's proof of the lemma is constructive (and leaves a lot of freedom in the construction of \(T\)).
+Reduction to the positive case is achieved by the following. \begin{lemma}[Friedland] For a matrix $A\in\mathbf Q^{d\times d}$ with a simple dominant eigenvalue~$\lambda>0$, there exists \(T\in\operatorname{GL}_d(\mathbb Q)\) such that \(TAT^{-1}\) has positive right and left eigenvectors \(a,b\) for~\(\lambda\). \end{lemma} Note that in these conditions, \(TA^mT^{-1}/\lambda^m\) tends to \(a\trsp{b}\) (by \cref{thm:Friedland}) and thus has to be positive for some finite \(m\).
+This is where the last part~$m$ of our certificates comes from.
+As soon as the dimension~$d\ge3$, there are matrices~$A$ for which it is not possible to find a matrix~$T$ such that $TAT^{-1}>0$. \begin{proof} Friedland's proof of the lemma is constructive (and leaves a lot of freedom in the construction of \(T\)).
 We reproduce it here to make the algorithmic part of this work self-contained.

 Let $\lambda$ be the dominant eigenvalue of~$A$.
 There exists~$Q\in\operatorname{GL}_d(\mathbf Q(\lambda))$ such that~$B=QAQ^{-1}=(\lambda)\oplus B'$ for some~$B'\in\mathbf{Q}(\lambda)^{(d-1)\times(d-1)}$.
 If~$e_1$ denotes the vector~$\trsp{(1,0,\dots,0)}$, then $Be_1=\trsp{B}e_1=\lambda e_1$.
 Choose $a=\trsp{(1,\dots,1)}$ and $b$ a positive vector with coordinates in~$\mathbb{Q}$ such that $\trsp{a}b=1$.
 Let $(s_2,\dots,s_d)$ be a basis of vectors, all in~$\mathbb{Q}^d$ and orthogonal to~$b$ and form~$S\in\mathbb Q^{d\times d}$, the matrix with columns~$(a,s_2,\dots,s_d)$ so that $Se_1=a$ and $\trsp{S}b=e_1$.
 Let next $T=SQ$ and $M=TAT^{-1}$.
 Then,